joangerard/webots-thesis/README.md

 The following folders can be found in this project:

-* documents: it has the presentations made during the development process together with the project documentation under the `documennts/thesis-doc/main.pdf` file.
+* **documents**: it has the presentations made during the development process together with the project documentation under the `documennts/thesis-doc/main.pdf` file.
-* experiments: the data associated with the experiments run.
+* **experiments**: the data associated with the experiments run.
-* webots-project: Webots project containing the code used.
+* **webots-project**: Webots project containing the code used.

 This README is oriented to guide the user or the developer through the installation process.